Myofascial Bodywork in Columbus, Ohio

 What Changes Over Time

-This isn’t about chasing symptoms.
+This work isn’t about chasing symptoms.

 The goal isn’t short-term relief.